Last Updated: August 1st, 2021

 Third Party Analytics and Tracking Technologies

 - We use PostHog to collect debugging data when a user experiences an error.
-For information on how Heap collects and processes data, please click here.
+For information on how PostHog collects and processes data, please click here.

 - We use LogDNA to collect debugging data when a user experiences an error.
-For information on how Heap collects and processes data, please click here.
+For information on how LogDNA collects and processes data, please click here.

 To the fullest extent permitted by law, the Site and the Service (and any other associated services, information, data, features, and other content or materials) are provided on an “as-is” and “as-available” basis.
 To the fullest extent permitted by law, Campaign Deputy excludes all warranties, including but not limited to the implied warranties of merchantability, fitness for a particular purpose, and non-infringement.